brevis-network/prover-network-contracts/docs/frontend_guide.md

 **Implementation Steps:**
 1. Verify prover is in `Active` state using `getProverState(prover)`
-2. Verify user has sufficient token balance for desired stake amount
+2. Verify user has sufficient token balance for desired stake amount, which must be at least 1 full token (1e18 wei).
 3. Handle token approval (see [Token Approval](#13-token-approval))
 4. Call `stake()` with prover address and amount
 5. Display shares received and updated stake balance to user

-**Note**: Shares are fixed once issued; rewards increase the asset-per-share ratio (no new shares minted).

 **Optional Enhancements:**
 - Show prover information using `getProverInfo(prover)`